wendyverdonk93/docs/content/tools/server2server/server-to-server-integration-for-credit-cards-what-is-it.md

 | Completed      | Completed   | Refund has been successfully processed.  |
 | Chargeback     | Completed   | Forced reversal of funds initiated by customer’s bank (issuer).
 Only applicable to SEPA Direct Debit and credit card payments.
 Information on [how to proceed when receiving a chargeback](/faq/chargebacks/what-is-a-chargeback)         |

-Read more about 3D Secure in our page [What is 3D Secure?](/faq/general/what-is-3d-secure)
+For more information about 3D Secure, see [About 3D Secure](/faq/payment-regulations/about-3d-secure).

-###  Credit Card Settings to allow direct credit card 3D secure payments.
+###  Credit Card Settings to allow direct credit card 3D Secure payments.
 3D Secure is a technical standard to enhance security.
 Credit card transactions which are processed with the 3D Secure protocol require a form of authentication of the customer during the payment process.
 This is usually done via a password connected to the card.

 By default, all card orders are processed with 3D Secure.